Part A - Competition Details

 b. the University will not provide individual feedback on entries (in relation to any of the three stages of the Competition).

-b. the winner will be announced in the 3 November 2017 edition of QBM.
+b.
+The winner will be announced in the 25 October 2019 edition of QBM .

 Claiming the Prize